michelcaradec/horsebox/README.md

 - `--index`: location where to persist the index.

 By default, the [collector](#collectors) `filecontent` is used.
 An alternate collector can be specified with the option `--using`.
+The option `--dry-run` can be used to show the items to be index, without creating the index.

 The built index can be searched: